 Lauralee Symes of Sellwood Flower Co. – wine and bubbly

 Thank you to our Sponsors

-This show is brought to you by Slowflowers.com, the free, online directory to more than 880 florists, shops, and studios who design with local, seasonal and sustainable flowers and to the farms that grow those blooms.
+This show is brought to you by Slowflowers.com, the free, online directory to more than 850 florists, shops, and studios who design with local, seasonal and sustainable flowers and to the farms that grow those blooms.
 It’s the conscious choice for buying and sending flowers.

+I’m Debra Prinzing, host and producer of the Slow Flowers Show & Podcast.
 The Slow Flowers Podcast is engineered and edited by Andrew Brenlan.
-You can learn more about Andrew’s work at soundbodymovement.com.

 by Blue Dot Sessions